Jonathan2251/lbd/source/gpu.rst

 3D Rendering
 ------------

+Based on the previous section of 3D modeling, the 3D modeling tool will generate 3D vertex model and OpenGL code, then programmers may hand-change OpenGL code and add or modify shaders.
+The 3D animation will trigger the 3D rendering for each 2D image drawing.

 3D rendering is the process of converting 3D models into 2D images on a computer [#3drendering_wiki]_.
 The steps as the following :numref:`rendering_pipeline1` from OpenGL website [#rendering]_ and the website has descripiton for each stage.